Community-Hazard-Response-Platform/Community-Hazard-Response-Platform/README.md

 ### Assignments

 Volunteers can accept a need directly from its map popup.
 If the volunteer has one matching offer, the assignment is created automatically; if they have several, they are prompted to choose.
-An **email notification** is sent to the other party on assignment creation.
-Completing an assignment marks both the need and offer as resolved — enforced by database triggers.
+An email notification is sent to the other party on assignment creation.
+Completing an assignment marks both the need and offer as resolved, enforced by database triggers.

 ---